-- Use as much or as little hot sauce as you like.
-I really prefer Tabasco brand hot sauce because it has a little vinegary bite (again, not sponsored, I just enjoy).
+Use as much or as little hot sauce as you like.

-- Speaking of party, how about a little garnish station?
-Put out little dishes of cured meats, pickled veg and the like so guests can customize their own garnish.
+Speaking of party, how about a little garnish station?
+Put out little dishes of cured meats, pickled vegetables and the like so guests can customize their own garnish.

 Cheers to a wonderful weekend!